niclee500/rcos-status-updates/fall_2018/week_6.md

 For this week I looked at the parts that we need to build an output system for the Frequency Detection Project.
 I was thinking about whether or not to measure the strength of the frequency or the distance the frequency is from the source of the board.
+The main challenge here is to determine how the frequency strength will be measured, since the frequency is measured in pulses.
+Due to this, the reading on the seven segment display will be pulsed and harder to read.
+I need to figure out how to solve this issue before I could go further.